KustelR/MCsrvMonitor/MCsrvMonitor/README.md

-# FactioncsCheckScript
+# How to use

-Rename config_template.json into config.json when you ready and run src/index.js
+Rename config_template.json into config.json, input your server data into config.json When you ready run src/index.js